linnabrown/run_dbcan/README.md

 2. CGC substrate prediction based on dbCAN-PUL searching and [dbCAN-sub](https://bcb.unl.edu/dbCAN_sub/) majority voting.
 For CGC substrate prediction, please see our [dbCAN-seq update paper](https://academic.oup.com/nar/article/51/D1/D557/6833251?login=false) for details.
 With these new functions (esp. the dbCAN-sub search), run_dbcan4.0 is now slower to get the result back to you.
 Please be patience!

+3. See https://github.com/linnabrown/run_dbcan/issues/127 for some explanation of different output files for substrate predictions

 **Please update all of the databases**.